victorhaynes/new-destiny/README.md

 from new_destiny.riot_get_request import perform_riot_request
 from new_destiny.settings.config import ND_REDIS_PORT, ND_REDIS_URL
 from new_destiny.rate_limit_exceptions import RiotRelatedRateLimitException, RiotAPIError, RiotRelatedException
+# You can catch these exception subclasses if you want to but it is probably unnecessary:
 # from new_destiny.rate_limit_exceptions import ApplicationRateLimitExceeded, MethodRateLimitExceeded, ServiceRateLimitExceeded, UnspecifiedRateLimitExceeded
 import ssl
 import httpx